Website design process steps

 This is arguably the most important step when it comes to any web design process.
-During this first stage, the agency needs to determine the client's website end goal(s).
+During this first stage, the agency needs to determine the client’s website end goal(s).
 Often times, there could be more than one goal.
-It's imperative to ask the client exactly what they expect out of their website in terms of functionality, aesthetics - but also, what they expect in terms of a return of investment that their new web design will give them.
-This could mean taking into account things like user experience and the marketing channels they will promote their website on, getting a pretty website online is one thing, making it work it get traffic and sell and another.
+It’s imperative to ask the client exactly what they expect out of their website in terms of functionality, aesthetics.
+What they expect in terms of a return of investment that their new web design will give them.
+This could mean taking into account things like user experience and the marketing channels they will promote their website on.
+Getting a pretty website online is one thing, making it work it get traffic and sell and another.

 The type of questions we would ask you are along the lines of the following:

 - What does their audience expect to do or find?

 - Is the main goal of this website to inform, sell, or simply amuse?